-Even in what many consider volatile economic times, executives around the world are spending prodigiously on marketing their businesses.
+Even in volatile economic times, you, like many other executives around the world, may be spending prodigiously to market your business.
 According to a 2018 CMO survey by Deloitte, Duke University, and the American Marketing Association, marketing budgets are expected to grow in the next year and reliance on marketing analytics is up by 30 percent.

 Not every company has consistent revenue though to cover all those marketing costs.
 Many startups and even medium-sized companies don’t have a ton of cash coming in, so they need get creative.

 Giving away your time or even a free version of your product can lead to eager new customers.
 Here are 12 ways to market your business even if you have no budget at all.

 1. Have an elevator pitch.